 His message is for us today as well.
 Just like the residents of Judah and Jerusalem, we know that sin is tricky.
 The evil one is sneaky, ruthless in his pursuit of God’s people and always ready to try to wrench someone away from the Lord.
 Sin can numb our conscience and put us to sleep.
 And it happens almost without our knowing.
 It happened in ancient Judah, and it can today as well.
 If we ignore God’s warnings long enough, any life the Holy Spirit has grown in us can shrivel up and die.
 In Jeremiah 17:9 we read, “The heart is deceitful above all things, and desperately sick; who can understand it?”
 Because of that, it is a blessing that the Word of the Lord still comes to sinners like you and me!
 That Word comes to us when we read scripture.
 It comes when we are named and claimed in our baptism and when we receive it when we receive Jesus’ very own body and blood in holy communion.
 The Word, Jesus Himself, became flesh and dwelt among us, full of Grace and truth.
 (John 1:14).
 Jesus came and keeps coming to warn us of our sin, to call us to repentance, and to remind us of the righteousness He gives to all believers.
 Jesus is the righteous branch Jeremiah describes in 23:5, and 33:15.
 His cross makes the comfort of chapters 30-33, often called the book of consolation, possible for guilty sinners like you and me.
 The promises of pardon and peace Jeremiah scatters throughout his book are possible only in the righteousness of Jesus Christ.

 Jeremiah used object lessons often to get his message across to people.
 There are at least nine of them in this book.
-They are listed in the chart below.

 The Book of Jeremiah contains 52 chapters, many with the themes of judgement and lamentation.
 These are his constant themes.
 But in the middle of the book, chapters 30-33, are chapters called the Book of Consolation.
 Right in the middle of the gloom and doom comes light.
 It is in one of these chapters, 31 to be exact, that we receive the promise of a new covenant.
 This covenant will not be like any other God has made with His people.
 It begins like this: “Behold the days are coming says the Lord, when I will make a new covenant with the house of Israel and the house of Judah, not like the covenant that I made with their fathers on the day I took them by the hand to bring them out of Egypt, my covenant that they broke, though I was their husband says the Lord.”
 Here Jeremiah shares the message that God promises restoration and this new covenant in the coming Davidic King, fulfilled in Jesus Christ.